When to Keep the Passover, According To the Truth of God

 Exo 9:1 Then the LORD said unto Moses, Go in unto Pharaoh, and tell him, Thus says the LORD God of the Hebrews, Let my people go, that they may serve me.

-So clearly Moses and his brethren were Hebrews, the same people Moses led out of Egypt - the house of Jacob, or house of Israel:
+Clearly, Moses and his brethren were Hebrews, the same people of God Moses led out of Egypt - the house of Jacob, also called the house of Israel (Gen 32:28):

 Exo 19:3 And Moses went up unto God, and the LORD called unto him out of the mountain, saying, Thus shall you say to the house of Jacob, and tell the children of Israel;

-Jacob (Israel) is a seed or descendant of Abram the Hebrew who is now referred to as Abraham:
+Jacob (Israel) is a descendant of Abram the Hebrew who is now referred to as Abraham:

 Gen 50:24 And Joseph said unto his brethren, I die: and God will surely visit you, and bring you out of this land unto the land which he swore to Abraham, to Isaac, and to Jacob.